Increasingly schools want to act proactively to prevent pastoral car crashes rather than respond once they occur

 AS Tracking is used to track whole school populations twice a year from the age of 8-18.
 The AS Tracking data provides teachers with specific guidance to support each student in low-level, targeted ways within the school environment.
-At the age of 16, STEER provides an app for each student by which they access their own tracking data, track their ongoing steering, and set their own goals and signposts to improve their steering.
+At the age of 16, STEER provides each student with the USTEER app, which they use to access their own tracking data, track their ongoing steering, and set their own goals and signposts to improve their steering.
 Students continue to do so when they leave school to help them make a successful transition to the workplace or higher education.

 How does it work?